 Ashwagandha is also classified as an Adaptogen.
 Adaptogens are substances that are able to reduce the effects of stressors.
-In Ayurvedic medicine, Ashwagandha root benefits have the ability to support immune health, healthy stress levels, healthy inflammatory responses, and skin health.
-Ayurvedic medicine is based on the belief that the things we consume are used as fuel to create and maintain our cells and organs.
-It’s also considered a Rasayana, a term referring to the highest tier of ayurvedic herbs that promote vitality, longevity, and happiness.
+In Ayurvedic practices, Ashwagandha root benefits have the ability to support immune health, healthy stress levels, and skin health.
+Ayurvedic practices are based on the belief that the things we consume are used as fuel to create and maintain our cells and organs.
+It’s also considered a Rasayana, a term referring to the highest tier of Ayurvedic herbs that promote vitality, longevity, and happiness.
 Ashwagandha is traditionally used as a tonic for hormonal function, sleep quality, memory and relaxation.

 Is This Ashwagandha Extract Standardized to Withanolides?

 Withanolides exist in plants belonging to the Solanaceae family.
 Of the plants in this category, Ashwagandha has the highest concentrations of withanolides.
-Withanolides are known for their properties supporting pain relief and promoting feelings of restfulness.
-This formulation of Ashwagandha has a balanced blend of withanolides at 4-5%.
+Withanolides are known for their properties supporting pain management and promoting feelings of restfulness.* This formulation of Ashwagandha has a balanced blend of withanolides at 9%.

-Withanolides are primarily responsible for ashwaghanda’s adaptogenic properties.
-Withanolide A, which is one of the most abundant withanolides in ashwaghanda, has been reported to fully regulate elevated cortisol levels in animal studies.
+Withanolides are primarily responsible for Ashwagandha’s adaptogenic properties.
+Withanolide A, which is one of the most abundant withanolides in Ashwaghanda, has been reported to fully regulate elevated cortisol levels in animal studies.

-As a dietary supplement take 500mg of Ashwagandha Extract once daily.
+As a dietary supplement, take 1 Ashwagandha Extract tablet daily.

-Nootropics Depot offers 90ct. or 180ct. jars of Ashwagandha Extract capsules (4-5% Withanolides).
+Nootropics Depot offers 90ct. or 180ct. jars of Ashwagandha Extract tablets (9% Withanolides).
 Nootropics Depot's Ashwagandha extract has been lab-tested and verified for both product purity and identity.
 You may also like our Ashwagandha extract powder.